tammyk7/auction-mvc/web/manila-training/week-3/Day-1/code-challenges/challenge-2/README.md

 ### Challenge 2: User Profile Component
 This coding challenge involves creating a React component that fetches and displays data from the GitHub API.
 The component should display a user's name, email, avatar, and a list of their 3 most recent repositories.

+**Note**: The UserProfileComponent is already imported into App.tsx with the prop `username` filled in with a user's GitHub username.

 ### Instructions

 Import necessary dependencies: You will need to import the necessary functions and operators from `@react-rxjs/core`, `rxjs/ajax`, `rxjs/operators`, and `rxjs`.